 All of the buildings were roped off, but we could peer into them from the pathways.
 They were painted with hieroglyphs and accompanying script.
 Temples, residential homes, buildings, and storehouses all make up the grounds.

 The city of Zamá, or Tulum, was originally constructed in the 500’s but it wasn’t until the next century that it came into full swing.
-From approximately 1200 to 1521 Tulum ruled as the epicenter of trade in the Yucatán Peninsula sourcing cacao, copper, food, materials, cotton and more.
+From approximately 1200 to 1521 Tulum ruled as the epicenter of trade in the Yucatán Peninsula sourcing cacao, salt, copper, food, materials, cotton, turquoise, jade and more.
 El Castillo, the sun temple and lighthouse, was built during this period.
 Perched on the edge of the Caribbean cliff, it protected all incoming trade ships from the ragged rocks on the shore and a served as watchhouse for invaders.

 All of the things we learned about Tulum came after our visit, sadly.
 Our guide didn’t end up speaking very good English, and we had a hard time understanding what he was saying.
 If we asked any questions, he would rudely answer that he just told us about that.
 His english happened to be very good if he was chastising us.
 Consequently, we didn’t get a lot of the history of Tulum, up close and personal, but it was still a remarkable setting.